UCL/Magritte/README.md

 ## A first parallelization (OpenMP)

-In a first parallelization round we simply paralellize every loop over all cells.
+In a first parallelization round we simply paralellize every loop over all cells->